WW84 shows that villains can be human.

 Maxwell Lord: A Last Ditch Effort To Give His Son A Better Life

 Most portrayals of comic book supervillains come across as power-hungry for no reason or downright annoying.
 Look at Jesse Eisenberg’s portrayal of Lex Luthor in Batman v.
 Superman as one example.
 He’s egotistical and thinks he knows absolutely everything.
 Ultimately, this is what annoys Diana when he begins talking about her father, Zeus.

 In WW84, we get Maxwell Lord as well as Cheetah.
 We’ve already spoken about Cheetah and how her jealousy of Diana fuels her.
 However, Max is a different story that intertwines with both women while desiring to save his oil company from collapse.

 Max’s desire to give his son a fulfilled life is the beginning of his bad decisions.
 His need for power scares Alistair, who only wants to spend time with him.

 We learn at a later point in the film that Max was abused by his father.
 Ultimately, this drives him to not want his son to suffer the same fate.

 Max, Barbara, And How Their Stories Tie To Diana

-As time goes on, Minerva’s confidence starts to waive when it becomes realised that for the world to be restore, everyone who has been granted a wish by Lord, needs to give it up.
+As time goes on, Minerva’s confidence starts to waive.
+Later, when it becomes realised that for the world to be restored, everyone who has been granted a wish by Lord, needs to give it up.

 Wonder Woman (WW84) is now available to stream and is currently playing in cinemas.